 Serena Lin is eighteen years old and lives in New Jersey.
 She has been recognized by the National YoungArts Foundation, Scholastic Art & Writing Awards, and Foyle Young Poets.
 She has attended the Iowa Young Writers’ Studio and the New Jersey Scholars Program.
 You can typically find her with an iced drink in hand.

-Vivian Lu is a student at Cherry Hill High School East and a New Jersey Youth Poet Laureate.
-Her work has been recognized by the National Scholastic Art & Writing Awards, Massachusetts Institute of Technology, the Hippocrates Initiative for Poetry and Medicine, among others.
-Beyond writing, she is the founder of The Axon Project, a nonprofit journal that explores the interface of neuroscience and writing.
+Vivian Lu is a seventeen-year-old student from New Jersey.
+Her work has been recognized by the National Scholastic Art & Writing Awards, the New Jersey Youth Poet Laureate Program, Massachusetts Institute of Technology, the Hippocrates Initiative for Poetry and Medicine, among others.
+She will attend Columbia University in the fall.

 Max Hunt is a high school senior who lives in Mississippi.
 They are the recipient of multiple Scholastic Art and Writing awards.
 They are also the first place winner of the Eudora Welty creative writing contest and the One Teen Story short story contest.
 In their spare time, they may be found drawing, playing guitar or lute, and/or fangirling obsessively over obscure historical figures.